Find out what some of our graduates are doing today in pursuing their successful careers.

 While soldering may seem similar to welding, it serves a different purpose.
 Typically, a solder is soft and comes in tubes and reels.
 It’s often used in electronic devices, as it allows the parts to connect electronically.
 In general, a soldered bond isn’t as strong as one that has been brazed or welded—however, it allows for pieces to conduct electricity.

 Unlike welding, soldering does not involve melting the work pieces.
 The main difference between soldering and welding is the heat source.
-Soldering is applied via torch, furnace, induction, dipped or resistance as heat sources taking place at a temperature below 840°F (450°C), whereas arc welding uses electricity as a heat source reaching temperatures of roughly 10,000 degrees Fahrenheit.
+Soldering is applied via torch, furnace, induction, dipped or resistance as heat sources take place at a temperature below 840°F (450°C), whereas arc welding uses electricity as a heat source reaching temperatures of roughly 10,000 degrees Fahrenheit.

 The only difference between soldering and brazing is the temperature at which each process takes place.
 Soldering takes place at a temperature below 840°F (450°C), and brazing occurs at a temperature above 840°F (450°C).